 To date, I have only come across two European typefoundries’ internal records detailing the sources of their matrices.
 One of these mentioned the Zeitungs-Grotesque design.
 In 1968, the Lettergieterij “Amsterdam” compiled a list of their matrices’ sources.
 This stated that it had acquired the matrices for their ten sizes of the Vette Antieke typeface “Gottlob Franke, Danzig” [sic.].
 Vette Antieke is Dutch for “Heavy Antique.”
 The name is a direct translation of the German Fette Grotesk, using a Francophone term for sans serif type (Antique) instead of Grotesk.

 I’m not sure what to make of this list; when I look at the 1907 Lettergieterij “Amsterdam” catalogue, I only find eight Vette Antieke sizes: 6, 7, 8, 10, 12, 16, 20 and 28pt.
-The 8, 10 and 20pt sizes do look like they came from Francke, but the 12, 16 and 28pt sizes are a different typeface that I discuss below – either the Patent Type-Founding Company’s Royal Gothic or Flinsch’s Fette Grotesk.
+While the 8, 10 and 20pt sizes look like they came from Francke, the 12, 16 and 28pt sizes are from one of the similar typefaces I discuss below.
+They are either part of the Patent Type-Founding Company’s Royal Gothic or Flinsch’s Fette Grotesk.
 The 6 and 7pt sized types are only shown on a small insert bound into the catalogue.
-Their product numbers are higher than the larger Vette Antieke’s sizes (157 and 1576 vs. 871, 872 and 953–196).
+Their product numbers are higher than the larger Vette Antieke’s sizes (1575 and 1576 vs. 871, 872 and 953–196).
 If the Lettergieterij “Amsterdam” did not make those small sizes in-house, they might have procured them from Berthold.

 Francke’s total number of Zeitungs-Grotesque sizes

 Like the Lettergietereij “Amsterdam,” many of the foundries carrying Francke’s Zeitungs-Grotesque design offered the fonts in ten or more sizes.
-Although I have only found the two Francke specimens for the typeface reproduced above, I suspect that Francke may have extended the range of Zeitungs-Grotesque sizes they offered after 1875.
+Although I have only found the two Francke specimens for the typeface reproduced above, I suspect that Francke may have extended the range of the Zeitungs-Grotesque sizes they had on offer, at some time after 1875.